July 24, 2025

 • Stronger business relationships: Appeals to clients who prefer longer payment terms, fostering trust

-• Predictable revenue cycle: Helps suppliers anticipate cash inflows, assuming payments are made on time
+• Predictable revenue cycle: Helps suppliers anticipate cash inflows, assuming buyers make payments on time

-• Less strain than longer terms: Offers more time than net 30 but avoids the cash flow risks of net 60 or net 90
+• Less strain than longer terms: Offers more time than net 30 payment terms, but avoids the cash flow risks of net 60 or net 90

 Drawbacks of net 45